twbs/bootstrap/site/content/docs/5.0/migration.md

 ### JavaScript

-- All plugins are now allowed to accept a CSS selector as the first argument.
+- All plugins can now accept a CSS selector as the first argument.
 You can either pass a DOM element or any valid CSS selector to create a new instance of the plugin.

 ```js
 var modal = new bootstrap.Modal('#myModal')